Te Papa is closed until further notice. Te Papa Covid-19 coronavirus information

 Our bodies produce histamines as an immune response to the saliva released by the insect during the act of biting.
 When histamines are released, fluid is released in the bite area which causes swelling.
 The fluid helps dilute and flush away foreign substances.
 The presence of histamines can also make some nerve cells fire repeatedly, which the brain perceives as itching.

-They can transmit so-called ‘avian malaria' which affects birds, but are not known to carry or transmit diseases that affect people.
+In New Zealand, they can transmit so-called ‘avian malaria’ which affects birds, but are not known to carry or transmit diseases that affect people.
 Many might say the bite alone is bad enough!

 Antihistamine tablets or creams can help.
 Some people also experience relief by applying ice to the bite.
 Bites should never be scratched as this increases the chance of the wound becoming infected.